dataweekly/dataweekly.github.io/README.md

-# Crystal Weekly

-This is the source code for [Crystal Weekly](http://www.crystalweekly.com) website.
+#DataWeekly

-This site is built in Jekyll.
+This site is built in Jekyll